flipay/code-challenges/challenge-mobile.md

 And expect to display these output,

 1. Output Amount (in BTC)
-2. Average Price (USD/BTC)
+2. Average Price (USD)

+User

-Please note that in the future, the users will also be able to change the input currency, output currency, and exchange.
+Please note that in the future, the users will also be able to buy and sell other cryptocurrencies than Bitcoin.

 ### How to calculate Average Price?